fvaleri/strimzi-debugging/sessions/001/README.md

 pod/strimzi-cluster-operator-59c68d8fbf-q62ns    1/1     Running   0          3m
 ```

-When the Kafka cluster is ready, we send and receive some messages.
+Once the Kafka cluster is ready, you can send and receive messages.
-When consuming messages, you can print additional data such as the partition number.
+When consuming messages, you can display additional metadata such as the partition number.
-Every consumer with the same `group.id` is part of the same consumer group.
+All consumers sharing the same `group.id` belong to the same consumer group.

 ```sh
 $ kubectl-kafka bin/kafka-console-producer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic my-topic \